mingchuno/ABCDEFGHPPP/Advance/lisp-w2and4 with c/readme.md

 ### latest update and next step

+A faster lisp version after upgrade the c loop version to w4.
+The new version is much faster (0.14 seconds vs 30 seconds under the same computer in base 34).
+W4 base 29 is sort of run-able and only 10 times slower than the reference c version (upgraded by me).
+Still 3,000 times slower than generative c but at least got a version that can finish just over one day (not one week).

+Also trying the github desktop version for pull request.
+Fork on github then clone, after update commit and sync.
+Then pull request.
+Still how it goes.
+(Not sure)

 #### update lisp using my loop c w4 version
 - about only 1 order of magnitue cf similar c program, not 3,000 cf generateive c version
 - with ab, cd loop and then calculate ef, gh